bouwe77/bouwe77.github.io/content/pages/remix.md

 Server entry point: Send real HTML over the wire
 Has a `handleRequest` function.

-Both server and client gets compiled to HTML returned by the server.

 In the future, if you would omit the client entry point, Remix assumes it's a fully server rendered app, and if you omit the server entry point it's a fully client rendered app like Create React App.

+There is a server build and a client build

 # Routes